Italian prosecutors drop inquiry into former Vatican bank chief

 DISGUISE

-Investigators wrote in the document that there was a high risk the bank could be used as "a shield by account holders to disguise illegal operations" because it often did not specify who its actual clients were, the Corriere della Sera daily reported.
+Investigators wrote in the document that there was a high risk the bank could be used as "a shield by account holders to disguise illegal operations" because it often did not specify who its actual clients were, daily Corriere della Sera reported.

 The inquiry faulted the bank for failing to make sufficient checks on clients and said account holders were able to transfer sums on behalf of others, Corriere said, citing the document.

-Italian banks accepting transfers from IOR also failed to verify the origin of the money, the inquiry found, according to the news report.
+They found that Italian banks accepting transfers from IOR also failed to verify the origin of the money.

-In 2010, officials froze 23 million euros ($29.5 million) of the bank's funds in Italian banks as part of the investigation.
+In 2010, officials froze 23 million euros (19.8 million pounds) of the bank's funds in Italian banks as part of the investigation.
 The Vatican bank said it had done nothing wrong and was transferring its own funds between its own accounts in Italy and Germany.
 The money was released in June 2011.

-Pope Francis set up a special commission of inquiry to reform the bank in June.
+Pope Francis set up a special commission of inquiry to reform the bank in June, his boldest move yet to get to grips with the institution.